 - warts in the throat (laryngeal papillomas)

 What the HPV vaccine does

-The vaccine used in Northern Ireland protects against the two types of HPV that cause:
+The HPV vaccine used in Northern Ireland protects against four types of HPV:

-But the vaccine doesn't protect you against all other types of HPV or sexually transmitted infections.
-As you get older, you still need cervical screening.
+The vaccine doesn't protect you against all other types of HPV or sexually transmitted infections.
+You still need routine cervical screening (smear tests) to check for cancer.